Diverticular Disease Awareness Week

 You can help us raise vital awareness of diverticular disease by:

-• Share your own experience, or a loved ones experience with diverticular disease to your own circles, and on your own social media channels.
+- Share your own experience, or a loved ones experience with diverticular disease to your own circles, and on your own social media channels.
+Submit your interest in sharing your story with Guts UK, our gutsy community and beyond, here.